 Maryland businesses that are taxed as corporations will pay a flat rate of 8.25%.
-Pass-through entities pay 5.75%. or the S corporation can save some money here.
+Pass-through entities pay 2-5.75%.
 Of course, C corporations will also be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Maryland?

 Business formation turnaround times vary considerably from state to state.
 Maryland usually processes paper filings within 4-6 weeks and electronic filings within 7-10 business days.
-Expedited processing will speed up your service for a $50 fee.
+Expedited processing for paper filings will speed up your service to 7-10 business days for a $50 fee.

 How many small businesses are there in Maryland today?

 There are currently more than 604,000 small businesses currently operating in Maryland, comprising all but 0.5% of businesses in the state.
 Just under half of Maryland’s workforce is employed by one of these businesses.

 What are the top official state resources for entrepreneurs?